AndresQuichimbo/CUWALID/README.md

 # CUWALID
 Repository containing the models of CUWALID under the Down2Earth project

+These instructions are not currently up to date whilst testing the package, for the most up to date installation instructions, please use the html webpages found in docs/_build/html/index.html.

 ## Setting up the environments

 Within the main directory there is a directory called installers, this contains some scripts to easily set up the environments you need to run the model